miagiurgiu/UBB-Computer-Science-2025-2028/1st Semester/Fundamentals of Programming/Notes/Programming Fundamentals Notes.md

 3. built-in modules (python -> settings -> interpreter -> install numpy/texttable etc.)

 Module Docstring (Documentation)
-- lives Documentation (""" """ block in the function) should live next to the code in the same module, so that they are updated and can work together + tools that allow to export to human-readable formats like pdf/html -> markdown -> see how the program works
+- Documentation (""" """ block in the function or press "add parameters to docstring" on the name of the function) should live next to the code in the same module, so that they are updated and can work together

-"add parameters to docstring"
+- there are tools that allow to export to human-readable formats like pdf/html -> markdown -> see how the program works

 ```
 def add_rational(q1, q2):